netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 The customer can click on the link "*Or as an alternative choose a shipment to a Parcelstation or a Post Office*".
-This will lead the customer back to the checkout step *Shipping address* to select a DHL location.
+This will lead the customer back to the checkout step *Shipping address* to select a DHL location as shipping address, if desired.

-If the module `DHL Locationfinder <http://dhl.support.netresearch.de/support/solutions/articles/12000023182>`_ is installed, the customer can use it to easily find nearby DHL pickup locations.
+If the module `DHL Locationfinder <http://dhl.support.netresearch.de/support/solutions/articles/12000023181>`_ is installed, the customer can use it to easily find nearby DHL pickup locations.

 .. raw:: pdf